 Credit Cards and the EC Bank Card in Germany

 Compared to the U.S, most Germans still prefer to pay cash and many shops and cafes do not accept cards, especially in smaller German cities.
 An estimated 80% of all transactions in Germany are in cash.
 The importance of cash cannot be overestimated.
 Before you enter shops or restaurants, check the doors - they often display stickers showing which cards are accepted.

 Also, note that bank cards in Germany work a bit differently than in the USA.
 EC bank cards are the norm and work like a US debit card in that they connect to your current account.
 They feature a magnetic strip on the back of the card with a chip on the front.
 Many US cards now have these attributes as they are necessary to use in Europe.
 Inquire at your home bank if you are not sure about your card's features.

 Visa and MasterCard are usually accepted in Germany - but not everywhere.
 (American Express to an even lesser extent.)
-Credit cards (Kreditkarte) are less common and withdrawing money with your credit card at an ATM (you have to know your PIN number) may results in high fees.
+Credit cards (Kreditkarte) are less common and withdrawing money with your credit card at an ATM (you have to know your PIN number) may result in high fees.

 German Banks are usually open Monday through Friday, 8:30 to 17:00.
 In small towns, they may close earlier or at lunch.
 They are also closed on the weekend, but ATM machines are accessible all day, every day.
 Bank employees are often comfortable in English, but be prepared to find your way around with terms like Girokonto/Sparkonto (checking/savings account) and Kasse (cashier’s window).